jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

   the test is still green

-* There is some duplication, I have to make a change in more than one place when I want to use a different range of random numbers for the test, for example
+* There is some duplication, I have to make a change in more than one place if I want to use a different range of random numbers for the test, for example

   .. code-block:: python
     :lineno-start: 8